 Matthew Epling (back), a transportation enforcement officer with the state Public Service Commission, places a sticker on a truck marking it out of service, as PSC Officer John Bragg holds wheel stops.
 The truck received its inspection between the Hurricane and Teays Valley exits on Interstate 64 during a national 72-hour commercial vehicle inspection period.

 The truck was removed from the road was because its tire had gone flat from a screw.
 The driver had to remain at the weigh station until someone could come fix the truck.

 Bragg shows the kink in the truck's airline that runs to the brakes.
 The kink could keep the brakes from functioning properly, so the truck had to stay off the road until it could be fixed.

-"It's impossible to check every single truck that comes through," Epling said.
+"People get in routines, and certain people know to drive at certain times when they won't get checked," Epling said.
+Even during the 72-hour effort, trucks have to go through the checkpoint, but they're not all inspected.
+Some are waved on."It's impossible to check every single truck that comes through," Epling said.
 PSC officers did not identify the company that owned the truck stopped Tuesday, and the driver did not want to talk to a reporter.